franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-'a1', for example, represents the left half of your screen, 'a2' for the right half of your screen.
+'a1', for example, represents the left half of your screen, 'a2' the right half of your screen.
 To get the entire list of possible scenarios, see section 'Automatic Resizing and Positioning - Keyboard'.

 ### Padding